 This very simple, very old rhubarb custard pie recipe is the kind of no-nonsense recipe that's stood the test of time, so you know it's a good one!

-There is nothing to interfere with the wonderful taste of rhubarb, and nothing more is needed.
+There is nothing to get in the way of the wonderful taste of rhubarb, and nothing more is needed.
 It's simply delicious all on its own.

 Rhubarb season is close at hand.
-This morning, I peeked in the patch where it grows and was excited to see the first red bumps coming up through the soil.
+This morning, I peeked into the patch where it grows and was excited to see the stalks almost tall enough to cut emerging from the soil.
 Rhubarb is one of the first things to wake up when winter begins to let go of its icy grip on the land.

 The stalks are the only edible part of the plant; in fact, the leaves are extremely poisonous due to high levels of oxalic acid.
 Never eat them.